Study: Russia’s Sputnik V vaccine appears safe, effective

-The news is a boost for the shot that is increasingly being purchased by nations around the world who are desperate to stop the devastation caused by the pandemic.
+The news is a boost for the vaccine, which governments around the world increasingly are purchasing in the race to stop the devastation caused by the coronavirus pandemic.

-Researchers say, based on their trial that involved about 20,000 people in Russia last fall, the vaccine is about 91% effective and appears to prevent people from becoming severely ill with COVID-19.
-The study was published online Tuesday in the journal The Lancet.
+Researchers said that based on a fall trial involving about 20,000 people in Russia, the vaccine is about 91% effective and appears to prevent inoculated individuals from becoming severely ill with COVID-19.
+But it is unclear if Sputnik V can stop transmission.
+The study was published online Tuesday in The Lancet.

-Scientists not linked to the research acknowledged that the speed at which the Russia vaccine was made and rolled out was criticized for “unseemly haste, corner cutting and an absence of transparency.”
+Scientists not linked to the research acknowledged that the speed at which the vaccine was made and rolled out had brought criticism of the Russian effort’s “unseemly haste, corner cutting and an absence of transparency.”

 “But the outcome reported here is clear,” British scientists Ian Jones and Polly Roy wrote in an accompanying commentary.
 “Another vaccine can now join the fight to reduce the incidence of COVID-19.”

-“This is a great day in the fight against the COVID-19 pandemic,” said Kirill Dmitriev, CEO of the Russian Direct Investment Fund that bankrolled the development of the shot.

-The Sputnik V vaccine was approved by the Russian government with much fanfare on Aug.
-11. President Vladimir Putin personally broke the news on national television and said one of his daughters had already been vaccinated with it.
-At the time, the vaccine had only been tested in several dozen people.
+The vaccine was approved by the Russian government with much fanfare on Aug.
+11. President Vladimir Putin personally broke the news on national television and said one of his daughters had already received it.
+At the time, the vaccine had only been tested in several dozen people, and the move elicited criticism from experts both at home and abroad.

-Some early results on it were published in September, but participants had only been followed for 42 days and there was no comparison group.

-The most commonly reported side effects were flu-like symptoms, pain at the injection site and fatigue.
-Serious side effects were rare in both groups and four deaths were reported, although none were considered to be the result of the vaccine.
+Kirill Dmitriev, CEO of the Russian Direct Investment Fund that bankrolled the development of the shot, called the study in The Lancet “check and mate to the critics of the Russian vaccine.”

 Outside Russia, Sputnik V has received authorization in over a dozen countries, according to the fund — including the former Soviet republics of Belarus, Armenia and Turkmenistan; Latin American nations including Argentina, Bolivia and Venezuela; African nations such as Algeria as well as Serbia, Iran, Palestine and UAE.